CynthiaSuwi/cynthiasuwi.github.io/_posts/2018-04-24-GSoC-Start.md

 Google Summer of Code is the dream of many open source programmers — even without the monetary perks, it is a thing worth striving for.

-Today, I received accepted mail from Google and love the last sentence so much "*Have a great summer*":
+Today, I received accepted mail from Google and love the last sentence so much "*Have a great summer*".

 ## What do I do first?